-In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Eastern West Virginia Community and Technical College's programs and courses is accessible to the handicapped and disabled.
-Instructors and students who have a disability that impairs their access to courses and programs should contact the Student Services to assure access to appropriate resources.
+In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Eastern West Virginia Community and Technical College's programs and courses are accessible to handicapped and disabled students and personnel.
+Instructors and students who have a disability impairing access to courses and programs should contact Student Services to assure access to appropriate resources.